Figglewatts/sanity/README.md

 ## Todo
 - Create an alternate config to demo utility of other configs
-- Check regex filename
-- Check regex directory name
-- Check if directory is empty (dir)
-- Check if directory has certain file count (dir)
-- Check if files in directory are certain size
-- Check if files exist
 - Create advanced checkers, like an OBJ loader or something... (vertex count?)
     - JSON checker (JSON schema?)
     - YAML checker